 It’s almost unheard of for abducted children, missing for so long, to ever turn up, because of name changes, country of residence changes and other hurdles usually making it impossible for them to be found.

-Now, however, thanks to a new book by investigators Ian Wishart and George London, the missing children, now in their 30s, have been located.
+Now, however, thanks to a new book, the missing children, now in their 30s, have been located.

 “The incredible story behind THE HUNT is that George London managed to achieve what New Scotland Yard could not – he got a lead on the whereabouts of the kidnapper five years ago and has been building a trap for him ever since,” the authors said in a statement.

 “George tricked the kidnapper – using the internet – into thinking he was an old friend making contact again, and built a relationship with the man using a false identity.
 That began back in 2006, and ever since then George has been involved in a cat and mouse game that’s finally enabled us this week to make direct contact for the first time with the missing children and reveal their true past to them.

-Ian Wishart says the trap finally snapped shut early Friday morning NZ time when he emailed an advance copy of THE HUNT to Sasha Moray, using an email address unwittingly provided by the kidnapper.
+They say the trap finally snapped shut early Friday morning NZ time when they emailed an advance copy of THE HUNT to Sasha Moray, using an email address unwittingly provided by the kidnapper.
 The book ends with a personal plea from the children’s mother to make contact.

 An email from Sasha Moray, Monday, – addressed “Dear Mum” – broke the silence: